-EOF Promise Award

 Q: Does the EOF Promise Award really cover everything the first two years?
 What about the last two years?

 A: Yes, the EOF Promise Award covers tuition, fees, room, board (meal plan), books, and insurance for your freshman and sophomore years.
 There is an EOF Incentive Scholarship that students can be eligible for based on their accumulated credits and cumulative GPA.
 This scholarship will automatically be awarded to students who meet the criteria.

 Q: What do I have to do to receive the EOF Promise Award?

-A: Students that decide to enroll at The College of NJ in the EOF program will receive the EOF Promise Award a long as they continue to meet the eligibility requirements for the NJ Tuition Aid Grant (TAG).
+A: Students who decide to enroll at The College of New Jersey in their EOF program will receive the EOF Promise Award as long as they continue to meet the eligibility requirements for the NJ Tuition Aid Grant (TAG).
 Please respond to all mailings from the College and the Higher Education Student Assistance Authority (HESAA) to ensure all documentation is submitted.

 Q: What else do I need to know about this award?

 - Students who enroll in the EOF program at TCNJ must reside on campus during the summer program and traditional school year as a requirement of the Promise Award.

 - All students must complete additional questions from the Higher Education Student Assistance Authority (HESAA).
 Register here to ensure you have completed your questions: HESAA.org